waseemh/waseemh.github.io_F/_posts/2015-06-11-overview-truth-google-new-java-testing-framework.md

 In order to switch to a different failure strategy (ASSERT is default), you can use ASSUME or EXPECT (as JUnit rule) when writing assertions.
 For example:

-Assumption:

-ASSUME.that(4).isLessThan(10);

-Expectation (must be first declared as a JUnit Rule using Expect.create()):

-@Rule public final Expect EXPECT = Expect.create();

-EXPECT.that("apple").contains("r");

-EXPECT.that("apple").contains("c");

-EXPECT.that("apple").contains("f");
+{% gist 0906a41caa39f381a48d %}

 ## Customizable Failure Messages

 If an assertion error message isn't clear enough or too general, you can override it using withFailureMessage(message).
 Method invocation should be appended to the assertion with an appropriate error message.
 For example, if you want to assert that a list is empty but still display a specific message in case of error:

 List<User> userList = userRepository.getUsersBelowAge(age);
 ASSERT.withFailureMessage("Repository should not contain any registered users with age below " + age).that(userList).isEmpty();